fluxninja/aperture/docs/content/reference/policies/spec.md

 Incoming concurrency is concurrency that'd be needed to accept all the flows entering the scheduler.

-This is computed in the same way as `accepted_concurrency`, but summing up work-seconds from all the flows entering scheduler, including rejected ones.
+This is computed in the same way as `accepted_concurrency`, by summing up tokens from all the flows entering scheduler, including rejected ones.

 </dd>
 </dl>